Interested in our packages? Download the 2026-2027 rate card.

 Second & Third Gorilla Trek Day in Images

 This photo report is being sent from a tiny island on Lake Mutanda where mobile internet is patchy at best; please pardon our high compression and brevity.
 Over the weekend we will be in a similar situation, so allow us to complete the story on Monday.
-You may also like: The CharmNyabingi?
-The One Whose…
+You may also like: Three Silverbacks, One Happy Gorilla…

 -